 Why do home pipes freeze?

-5 Ways to protect plumbing
+5 Ways to protect pipes from freezing

 - Keep your garage closed.